torvalds/linux/Documentation/driver-api/sync_file.rst

 Sync files can go either to or from userspace.
 When a sync_file is sent from the driver to userspace we call the fences it contains 'out-fences'.
-They are related to a buffer that the driver is processing or is going to process, so the driver creates an out-fence to be able to notify, through dma_fence_signal(), when it has finished using (or processing) that buffer.
+They are related to a buffer that the driver is processing or is going to process, so the driver creates an out-fence to be able to analtify, through dma_fence_signal(), when it has finished using (or processing) that buffer.
 Out-fences are fences that the driver creates.